-Which is faster — typing or writing with a pen?
+Which is better — a keyboard or a pen?

 Reading time: About 4 minutes

-Which is faster, typing or writing with a pen?
+Which is better: typing or writing with a pen?
 The best tool for writing may surprise you….

-But if it’s a beautiful sunny day — neither too cold nor too hot — and the store is within 20 minutes of your house and if your grocery load isn’t going to be too heavy, you’ll be better off walking.
-There is no single perfect all-purpose answer to how to get to the store.
+But if it’s a beautiful sunny day — neither too cold nor too hot — and the store is within 30 minutes of your house, and if your grocery load isn’t too heavy, you’ll be better off walking.
+There is no single, perfect, all-purpose answer to how to get to the store.
 It depends.

 The same principle applies to writing.
-Even though most of us stopped handwriting the day we finished school or college — and we like to text like mad on our smartphones — there are times when using a pen or pencil makes more sense.
+Even though most of us stopped handwriting the day we finished school or college — and we like to text like mad on our smartphones — sometimes using a pen or pencil makes more sense.
 This is because handwriting and typing affect different areas of our brains.

-I’m not going to get into the argument about whether kids should be taught cursive in school.
-I’ll let other people address that ball of wax.
+I will not get into the argument about whether schools should teach kids cursive writing.
+I’ll let other people address that bone of contention.

 But I will tell you that neuroscientists believe if you’re doing any of the following writing-related tasks, using a pen or pencil makes more sense than a keyboard: